-Service ID CR09 Service Commitm Priority We will deliver effective and efficient HR services.
-Lead Offic cer Head of People & ICT Key Perfo Results rmance 90% of valid equal pay claims will be settled We will: publish approved updated policy and guida deliver training to 6 named Bullying & Hara Contacts 100% of our employees affect by Brexit will have appropriate support to remain in our employment Holiday Pay will be implemented, including the agsettle valid claims.
-Highland Council will adopt as a minimum the rearate recommended by the Living Wage Foundation our contractors to encourage those who do not al Real Living Wage to adopt the current rate.
-Privacy Statements will be published on the Courprocessing personal data along with data sharing Revised Flexible Retirement Policy implemented Achieve no compulsory redundancies Implementation of a corporate career path and su Approved and implemented revised job profiles c skills and competencies to enable staff to be movirole and across services assment received greement to al Living Wage on and contact lready pay the ncil website for agreements me uccession plan agement Lead Officer Enabling ac tions Completion Date HPICT We will sett le 90% of valid equal pay claims April 19 HPICT lement the new Bullying & Harassment Policy December 18 HPICT We will develop and deliver support to 100% of our employees October 19 affected by Brexit HPICT Negotiate with the recognised trade unions an agreed payment May 18 for Holiday Pay HPICT Settle valid Holiday Pay claimsOctober 18 HPICT Achieve Accredited Living Wage status December 18 HPICT GDPR Compliance May 18 May 18 HPICT Review the Flexible Retirement Policy to support WorkforceMarch 19Planning objectives to ensure key skills are retainedMarch 19 HPICT port the development of a Transition Strategy March 19 HPICT WFP - Support the development of a Future Workforce March 19 Strategy March 19 HPICT WFP - Sup port the development of a Leadership and March 19
+Service ID CR09 Service Commitment/ Priority We will deliver effective and efficient HR services.
+Lead Officer Head of People & ICT Key Performance Results 90% of valid equal pay claims will be settled We will: publish approved updated policy and guidance deliver training to 6 named Bullying & Harassment Contacts 100% of our employees affect by Brexit will have received appropriate support to remain in our employment Holiday Pay will be implemented, including the agreement to settle valid claims.
+Highland Council will adopt as a minimum the real Living Wage rate recommended by the Living Wage Foundation and contact our contractors to encourage those who do not already pay the Real Living Wage to adopt the current rate.
+Privacy Statements will be published on the Council website for processing personal data along with data sharing agreements Revised Flexible Retirement Policy implemented Achieve no compulsory redundancies Implementation of a graduate development scheme Implementation of a corporate career path and succession plan Approved and implemented Leadership and Management Strategy Approved and implemented revised job profiles comprising core skills and competencies to enable staff to be moved between job role and across services

+Lead Officer Enabling actions Completion Date HPICT We will settle 90% of valid equal pay claims April 19 HPICT We will implement the new Bullying & Harassment Policy December 18 HPICT We will develop and deliver support to 100% of our employees affected by Brexit October 19 HPICT Negotiate with the recognised trade unions an agreed payment for Holiday Pay May 18 HPICT Settle valid Holiday Pay claims October 18 HPICT Achieve Accredited Living Wage status December 18 HPICT GDPR Compliance May 18 HPICT Review the Flexible Retirement Policy to support Workforce Planning objectives to ensure key skills are retained March 19 HPICT WFP - Support the development of a Transition Strategy March 19 HPICT WFP - Support the development of a Future Workforce Strategy March 19 HPICT WFP - Support the development of a Leadership and March 19